faruk-guler/LusuaL/Boot/Kernel.md

 # Boot Process: Kernel

-Now that the bootloader has passed on the necessary parameters, let's dive into how the kernel gets started:
+So now that our bootloader has passed on the necessary parameters, let's see how it get's started:

 ## Initrd vs Initramfs

-There is a bit of a chicken and egg problem when it comes to kernel bootup.
-The kernel manages the system's hardware, but not all drivers are available to the kernel during the boot process.
-So, we depend on a temporary root filesystem that contains only the essential modules the kernel needs to access the rest of the hardware.

-In older versions of Linux, this task was handled by the **initrd** (initial ram disk).
-The kernel would mount the initrd, load the necessary bootup drivers, and once everything was ready, it would replace the initrd with the actual root filesystem.

-These days, we use **initramfs**, which is a temporary root filesystem built into the kernel itself.
-This approach eliminates the need to locate an initrd file and allows the kernel to load all the necessary drivers for the real root filesystem.
+There is a bit of a chicken and egg problem when we talk about the kernel bootup.
+The kernel manages our systems hardware, however not all drivers are available to the kernel during bootup.
+So we depend on a temporary root filesystem that contains just the essential modules that the kernel needs to get to the rest of the hardware.
+In older versions of Linux, this job was given to the initrd (initial ram disk).
+The kernel would mount the initrd, get the necessary bootup drivers, then when it was done loading everything it needed, it would replace the initrd with the actual root filesystem.
+These days, we have something called the initramfs, this is a temporary root filesystem that is built into the kernel itself to load all the necessary drivers for the real root filesystem, so no more locating the initrd file.

 ## Mounting the Root Filesystem

-At this point, the kernel has all the modules it needs to create a root device and mount the root partition.
-However, before proceeding, the root partition is mounted in **read-only mode** to allow **fsck** (filesystem consistency check) to run and verify the system's integrity.
-Afterward, the root filesystem is remounted in **read-write mode**.

-Finally, the kernel locates the **init program** (typically `/sbin/init`) and executes it to begin the user-space initialization process.
+Now the kernel has all the modules it needs to create a root device and mount the root partition.
+Before you go any further though, the root partition is actually mounted in read-only mode first so that fsck can run safely and check for system integrity.
+Afterwards it remounts the root filesystem in read-write mode.
+Then the kernel locates the init program and executes it.